 My name is Simone Adams.
 I'm a writer and editor.
 What makes me stand out?
 I'm attracted to the spirit of the story—intimate stories that reveal the soul of the people involved and move the reader.

 My writing typically focuses on underrepresented groups and stories we don't often talk about out loud.
 From homelessness to sex trafficking to menstruation.
 Yep, I said it—menstruation.
 My goal is to change the narrative, get people talking about age-old issues in a new way, and inspire my readers to think differently.

 And when I'm not writing for publication or for others, I write in my own journal and tell my own story.
 I frequently facilitate journaling workshops and I invite you to join me.
-The art of journaling is an amazing journey of self-discovery and will breathe new life in your creative writing.
+In the meantime, you can read my article, Journaling as a Self-Care Practice, in Atlanta Magazine.
+The art of journaling is an amazing journey of self-discovery and will breathe new life in your emotional and mental health, as well as your creative writing.

 Want to know more about me?

 I spent most of my life in Atlanta but took the past few years to explore new places in the Southwest, Pacific Northwest, and now the Appalachian Mountains.
 I'm a tomboy, a foodie, an amateur photographer, and an avid hiker.
 I'm learning to garden and wildcraft.
 I have a soft spot for individuals experiencing homelessness.
 My go-to literary genre is historical fiction and I have a generous collection of books.
 I'm a fan of the Oxford comma.
 I enjoy craft beer and a good whiskey.
 As long as I can hold a pen, I'll continue to write.